TannerGilbert/rpg_trajectory_evaluation/README.md

 6. [Credits](#credits)

 ## Install
-The package is written in python and tested in Ubuntu 16.04 and 18.04.
+The package is written in Python and was last tested with Ubuntu 20.04 and Python 3.8.
-Currently only `python2` is supported.
 The package can be used as a ROS package as well as a standalone tool.
 To use it as a ROS package, simply clone it into your workspace.
 It only depends on [`catkin_simple`](https://github.com/catkin/catkin_simple) to build.